ARIA: form role

 If a form is used to search, you should use the more specialized

-role needs to have a label.
-This label will allow an assitive technology user to be able to quickly understand the purpose of the form.
+role that needs to be exposed as a landmark must be given an accessible name.
+This name will allow an assistive technology user to be able to quickly understand the purpose of the form landmark.

 Screen readers will announce the type of role the landmark is.
 Because of this, you do not need to describe what the landmark is in its label.
 For example, a declaration of

 aria-label="Contact form" may be announced redundantly as, "contact form form".